 Your redemption rate shows you the percentage of your issued points that are being converted into a reward.
 If your members are participating they will be spending their loyalty points.
 Start by performing the above equation today to get your base line.
 Then make some of the above changes and measure your redemption rate again.
 An increase in redemption means that your participation is on the rise.

 Just remember that if your redemption rate is currently below 20% you may have a serious loyalty program problem.
 If that is the case feel free to reach out to me @alexmcea and I can see if I can help.
-You can also check out our free resources like our loyalty ebook library and video learning center.
+You can also check out our free resources like our loyalty ebook library.